harshithajaggavarapu/Binge-Box/README.md

         - installed reactjs-popup ( for popup below of logged in user icon )
         - using reactjs-popup modal, popup is built ( Hip Hip Hooray !!!!
 Read the documentation !!!)
     - fixing the bug of routing to browse page even when user is signed in
+    - unsubscribing to onAuthStateChanged when component is unmounted( always unsubscribe to listeners on unmounting the component)

+- Building Browse page using TMDB Api's
+    - Registered for TMDB api
+    - fetch api call for nowplaying movies in Browse page
+    - configuring moviesSlice and adding it to redux store for the storage of data fetched from api
+    - wrote customHook for fetching data call and updating the store so that browse component looks clean.
+    - created BigSuggestion and MainBrowseCompoenent cmponents
+    - For the bigsuggestion video play and display, added videoTitle.js and videoBackground.js
+    - fetched video details using custom hook and updated movieSlice with the data
+    - In videoBackground.js using the key returned from videos api of tmdb, "YOUTUBE EMBEDDED VIDEO" is inserted to play trailer of movie suggestion
+    - made the video autoplay and mute
+    - BigSuggestion.js is styled and completed
+    - Now building of MainBrowseComponent.js

+- Building Browse page movie lists
 # Planning
 - new User Home page
     - sign In options